jozsef-vesza/JVEReactiveItemDownloader/README.md

 JVEReactiveItemDownloader
 =========================

-Test project for downloading and displaying events using ReactiveCocoa
+Test project for downloading and displaying items using ReactiveCocoa